cado-security/product-help/docs/cado/deploy/azure/azure-scoping.md

 sidebar_position: 3
 ---

-# Minimal Permissions for Azure based imports
+# Minimal Permissions for cross account imports
 By default, the Cado platform uses Azure contributor roles for cross-account permissions, it is possible to use custom roles to granularly scope the permissions required.

 ## Valid Scopes